WrestleMania 37: Background

 WrestleMania is WWE's flagship professional wrestling pay-per-view (PPV) and livestreaming event, having first been held in 1985.
 It was the company's first pay-per-view produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in 2014.
 It is the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
-WrestleMania is ranked the sixth most valuable sports brand in the world by Forbes, and has been described as the Super Bowl of sports entertainment.
+WrestleMania was ranked the sixth most valuable sports brand in the world by Forbes in 2019, and has been described as the Super Bowl of sports entertainment.
 Much like the Super Bowl, cities bid for the right to host the year's edition of WrestleMania.
 WrestleMania 37 featured wrestlers from the Raw and SmackDown brand divisions—unlike WrestleMania 36, it did not feature the NXT brand.
 "Save Your Tears" by The Weeknd, "Head Up High" by Fitz, and "All The Gold" by def rebel were the official theme songs for the event.
 WWE Hall of Famers Hulk Hogan and Titus O'Neil served as the hosts of WrestleMania 37.

-WrestleMania 37 was originally scheduled to be held in the city of Inglewood, California at SoFi Stadium on March 28, 2021, marketed as WrestleMania Hollywood.
-It would have been the first since WrestleMania 21 to be held in Greater Los Angeles, and the seventh held in the state of California (after 2, VII, XII, 2000, 21, and 31).
-However, on January 16, WWE officially confirmed that WrestleMania 37 would be held at Raymond James Stadium in Tampa, Florida—the originally planned venue for WrestleMania 36—as a two-night event on Saturday, April 10, and Sunday, April 11, 2021.
-It was the fifth WrestleMania to be held in the state of Florida (after XXIV, XXVIII, 33, and 36).
+WrestleMania 37 was originally scheduled to be held in Inglewood, California at SoFi Stadium on March 28, 2021, marketed as WrestleMania Hollywood.
+It would have been the first since WrestleMania 21 to be held in Greater Los Angeles, and the seventh held in the U.S. state of California (after 2, VII, XII, 2000, 21, and 31).
+However, on January 16, WWE officially confirmed that WrestleMania 37 would instead be held at Raymond James Stadium in Tampa, Florida—the originally planned venue for WrestleMania 36—as a two-night event on Saturday, April 10, and Sunday, April 11, 2021.
+It was in turn the fifth WrestleMania to be held in the U.S. state of Florida (after XXIV, XXVIII, 33, and 36).
 WrestleMania 37 adopted much of the pirate-themed marketing originally used for WrestleMania 36, including having a similar logo.
 It was also the first WWE event to have ticketed fans in attendance during the COVID-19 pandemic.
 Tickets were originally to go on sale on March 16, but were delayed.
 Pre-sale tickets were then available on March 18 before tickets went on sale the following day.
 Individual tickets for each night, as well as two-night bundle packages, were made available, with a maximum capacity of 25,000 spectators for each night.